knpuniversity/php-namespaces-in-120-seconds/knpu/namespaces.md

 At the top of the file, add `use Acme\Tools\Foo as SomeFooClass`.

 This creates a... sort of... "shortcut".
-Anywhere else in this file, we can now just type `SomeClassFoo` and PHP will know that we're *really* referring to the long class name: `Acme\Tools\Foo`.
+Anywhere else in this file, we can now just type `SomeFooClass` and PHP will know that we're *really* referring to the long class name: `Acme\Tools\Foo`.

 ```terminal-silent